The Moon Help (page 3)

 Earth has countless natural satellites—meteors captured by gravity and orbiting in all manner of elliptical paths.
 The only natural satellite of significance and the only one that can be detected without powerful observing aids, however, is the Moon.
 It’s interesting that we have never come up with a better name for Earth’s Moon; we speak about the moons of Jupiter and the moons of Saturn, and then we call our own Queen of the Night “the Moon.”
 It is as if someone had a daughter and named her “Daughter.”
 Sometimes the Moon is called “Luna,” but that name conjures up visions of madness and worship and is not used by astronomers.

-The Moon orbits Earth at a distance of about 381,000 kilometers (237,000 miles).
-Sometimes it’s a little closer, and sometimes it’s a little farther away.
+The Moon orbits Earth at an average distance of about 384,400 kilometers (238,850 miles).
+Because the Moon's orbit path is roughly elliptical, sometimes it’s a little closer, and sometimes it’s a little farther away.
 The Moon’s diameter is 27.2 percent that of Earth, roughly 3480 kilometers (2160 miles).
 That’s large for a moon relative to its parent planet.
 The Earth-Moon system is sometimes considered a double planet, and some astronomers think the pair formed that way.
 But Earth is 81 times more massive than the Moon, and the Moon has essentially no atmosphere.
 Thus, in planetary terms, the Moon is a dull place.

 Period, Perigee, And Apogee